 If not for an injury late in the year, Tatis, Jr. may have been National League Rookie of the Year.
 Instead, that honor went to Mets slugger Pete Alonso.
-Veterans still agree Tatis, Jr. has generational talent.
-Baseball analyst Peter Gammons offered high praise, calling him says “he’s the most exciting young player I’ve seen since Ken Griffey Jr.”
+Veterans still agree he has generational talent.
+Baseball analyst Peter Gammons offered high praise, saying “he’s the most exciting young player I’ve seen since Ken Griffey Jr.”

 “He’s a beast,” says teammate Manny Machado.
 “He reminds me of myself when I was 19 years old and got called up.
 He can do it all.”

 Tatis, Jr. was signed as an international free agent by the Chicago White Sox at just 17 years old but was traded to San Diego before he played a single game.
 After two and a half seasons of minor league and winter league baseball, he was ready for the majors.